• Skip to main content

 I’m convinced!
 But does my bank offer PayID?

 There’s a full list of banks and financial institutions that offer PayID here.
-It is pretty recent having been updated in October but if your financial institution isn’t listed then I recommend getting in touch with them anyway.
+It is pretty recent having been updated in November but if your financial institution isn’t listed then I recommend getting in touch with them anyway.

-Check with your bank or financial institution to see what types of PayIDs they offer and whether there are any limitations
+Check with your bank or financial institution to see what types of PayIDs they offer and whether there are any limitations.

 I’m with ING and Westpac who are both listed as providing PayID.
 However, Westpac currently only offers PayID for personal accounts although they do claim they’re bringing it to business accounts…